Chrome extension for bypassing content security policy

 • The second option that we have tried out is building a chrome extension and that solved all the challenges.
 Let’s dive into more details of this approach.

-Please refer here to know what are chrome extensions and how to get started.
+Please refer chrome extensions to know what they are and how to get started.

 Implementation details